quicwg/base-drafts/draft-ietf-quic-transport.md

 Sent" state, a RST_STREAM frame MAY still be sent in order to cancel retransmission of previously-sent STREAM frames.

-STOP_SENDING can only be sent for a receive stream that has not been reset.
+STOP_SENDING SHOULD only be sent for a receive stream that has not been reset.
 STOP_SENDING is most useful for streams in the "Recv" or "Size Known" states.

-An endpoint is expected to send another STOP_SENDING frame if a packet containing the frame is lost.
+An endpoint is expected to send another STOP_SENDING frame if a packet containing a previous STOP_SENDING is lost.
 However, once either all stream data or a RST_STREAM frame has been received for the stream - that is, the stream is in any state other than "Recv" or "Size Known" - sending a STOP_SENDING frame is unnecessary.

 ## Stream Concurrency {#stream-concurrency}